shifterbit/fraymakers-api-docs/docs/hscript/Timers.md

 }, {persistent: true, inverseCondition: isFalling});
 ```
 #### Pause Conditions
-Pause conditions work a bit differently from the two above, rather than determining whether the function should be called,
+Pause conditions work a bit differently from the two above.
+Rather than determining whether the function should be called,
-it determines whether the timer should continue counting, or in other words if the condition is true, the timer stops.
+it determines whether the timer should continue counting, or in other words while the condition is true, the timer is halted.

-So lets say we wanna pause the timer when we're in a hurt or ko state group
+So if we wanted to pause the timer whilst in a HURT or KO state group:

 ```haxe
 function shouldPause() {